KPCCRadio (via YouTube)

 Marketplace's Paddy Hirsch and KPCC's business reporter Ben Bergman talk economics -- pure and simple - at the Crawford Family Forum.

-You can join Paddy and KPCC’s business reporter Ben Bergman as they talk economics – pure and simple - at the Crawford Family Forum.
-If you are financially under-educated, an everyday investor, a serious student of finance and economics, or just a fan of Paddy’s, don’t miss it!
+Paddy and KPCC’s business reporter Ben Bergman talked economics – pure and simple - at the Crawford Family Forum.

 Ben Bergman: business reporter for KPCC/Southern California Public Radio